Omnipod Pump

 When the phone time zone and pump time zone do not match, there is a clock icon on the main screen in the Pump Status Icon of the HUD.

-• Tap on the Pump Status Icon in the HUD (top red rectangle in graphic below)
+- Tap on the Pump Status Icon in the HUD (top red rectangle in graphic below)

-• Information about Time Change is provided on the Omnipod screen
+- Information about Time Change is provided on the Omnipod screen

-• The Pump Time displays the clock icon and yellow font
+- The Pump Time displays the clock icon and yellow font

-• The Sync to Current Time row appears
+Sync to Current Time

-• Tap on the Sync to Current Time row to choose whether to make Pump Time match Phone Time or not (bottom red rectangle in graphic below)
+row to choose whether to make Pump Time match Phone Time or not (bottom red rectangle in graphic below)

-Other Time Changes
+Other Time Changes¶

 What about other time changes?
 Suppose the iOS -> General -> Time & Date is modified to manually change the time, but the time zone is not adjusted.
 (Sometimes this is done to defeat limits on games.
 Do Not do this on a Looping phone.
 If you have an "old" glucose reading in the "future" - Loop will not predict correctly which may have dangerous consequences.)
 There will not be an obvious display in the HUD or Omnipod screen (which keys off time zone) but you will get regular warnings that phone does not have automatic time set.